 - A couple of minutes later, my son-in-law demonstrated the finger test.
 He knew I was going for medium-rare, so he said if the steak felt squishy, it was medium-rare; if it was firm, it was medium.
 It was still squishy.
 Yay!

 - Next, my son-in-law told me to put the steak against the edge of the pan on its side.
 And to add a tablespoon of butter to the pan.
-I moved the butter around until it was melted and then let the steak soak in the butter for 15 seconds on each side.
+I moved the butter around until it was melted and then spooned the butter over the steak for 15 or so seconds on each side.

 - Now it was time to transfer the steak to a plate.
 It had turned out just the way I hoped it would, maybe even better because I didn’t know about the butter.